 And let me just say that no amount of self image overcompensation (I may suck at parenting but I look cute in these new boots), no guilty pleasure indulgence (Netflix and a pint of Ben & Jerry’s Half Baked), nor being a scholar in the field of “faking it” (no one needs to know what’s happening in our home) can snuff out these embers of lies.

-Maybe you thought I was fearless (7 kids and tattoos could have led you to believe that) but I am here today to confess and own this fact: My greatest calling in life, to be Mom to these 7 kids, is also the source of my greatest fear.
+Maybe you thought I was fearless (7 kids could have led you to believe this) but I am here today to confess and own this fact: My greatest calling in life, to be Mom to these 7 kids, is also the source of my greatest fear.

 Simply stated, satan knows where to burn me.
 His desire is not only for me to burn, but also to crumble and go up in smoke by the fire of my fears.